 I've hosted many dogs for friends and family over the years, and every time the owners return, they notice how calm and happy their dogs are, and how silky their fur is (I add fish oils and coconut oils to their food - but wouldn't do this for Clients dogs without checking first!).
 I can bathe your dog, and trim nails as well.

 I love dog guests.
 My home is comfortable, with a few large dog beds, a large dog chair, and dogs are also allowed on the sofa, or anywhere else they please.
-I have a giant dog crate that I could set up if needed, it can fit a Great Dane.
+I have a giant dog crate that can fit a dog up to 100lbs.
 My home is dog-proofed for safety and quiet.
 It's filled with sunlight and fresh air.
 I even set up dog beds on the balcony, weather permitting.
 Dogs can rest, play, or wander around my home.
 It's a relaxed environment.

-I'm now dog-less for the first time as an adult, so prior to this new solo-journey, a typical day with Tank looked like this: we'd wake up and go outside right away, then breakfast, then a walk - and that included some social play time at our local dog park (great for those who enjoy other dogs!).
-Then Tank would sleep and I work on my computer, and/or run errands.
-Around 4-5pm we'd go for another walk, then play time at home (snuggles, toys, treats, etc.).
-Dinner happens later, and then out again for another potty break, Before bed we'd go out one more time, and then we'd sleep!
-It's a simple life, one easily adapted to the needs of most dogs.
+A typical day looks like this: I wake up and feed Barney right away, then right out for a walk in our beautiful nature-filled area.
+Then Barney sleeps and I work on my computer, and/or run errands.
+Around 2pm we go for another walk, then play time at home (snuggles, toys, treats, etc.).
+A quick out around 7pm, then dinner and more relaxing, then out again for another walk before bed, It's a simple life, one easily adapted to the needs of most dogs.
 I have a flexible schedule and would be happy to work around your dog's needs as much as possible.
+I have a large dog stroller so dogs with mobility issues can enjoy/join longer outings.

 I live right next to an (un-fenced) off-leash dog park, on the Humber River Trail, just 2.5 kms north of Lake Ontario.
 It's such a beautiful nature walk along the Humber River trail, with lots of singing birds and greenery.
 It leads pretty far north, and south to the Lake.